All Episodes

 It's a story that I continue to investigate.

-Do you ever have do you ever documents on?
+Do you ever have documents on?

-Indeed it is, and let's face it, the reality of that situation was all too common for Brian Singer, who, of course, is uh the famous director behind the X-Men franchise who was accused uh of sexually assaulting an individual, and that individual later recanted his claims um and and said that he wasn't um uh that that that the that Brian Singer had not assaulted him.
+And let's face it, the reality of that situation was all too common for Brian Singer, who, of course, is the famous director behind the X-Men franchise, who was accused of sexually assaulting an individual.

-When the whole Michael Jackson thing happened, and I know Corey said that that Michael Jackson did not molest him, but there was this tape, this interview that Michael Jackson had done prior to his case, and I want to play it for you and get your thoughts on it because to me it was really weird and creepy.
+When the whole Michael Jackson thing happened, and I know Corey said that Michael Jackson did not molest him, but there was this tape, this interview that Michael Jackson had done prior to his case.

 Just creepy.